 Discovering Research Information Skills Online Course

-This is an online course available on Blackboard.
-Designed for ALL postgraduate students to learn the basic research skills.
-After completion of this online course, students are Strongly Recommended to enroll in one of the sessions under Discovering Research Information in Your Discipline.
+This is an online course available on Blackboard designed for ALL postgraduate students to learn the basic research skills.

 Objective & Brief Description Enrollment Deadline Venue Registration